sdasgup3/PLDI-2020-Artifact-Evaluation/README.md

     - Guest Machine requirements
       - Minimum 8 GB of RAM.
       - Recommended number of processors is 4 to allow parallel experiments.
   - We have also included the current repository in the VM disk, so that one can access this README.md file at `~/Github/PLDI20-Artifact-Evaluation/README.md`.
-This is just in case the bidirectional shared clipboard does not work on the VirtualBox.
+This is just in case the bidirectional shared clipboard does not work for the VirtualBox.

 **Troubleshoot**:
 1. For a Ubuntu host machine with Secure Boot enabled, the presented VirtualBox image may fail to be loaded.
 In that case, you can either disable the Secure Boot, or sign the VirtualBox module as described [here](https://askubuntu.com/questions/900118/vboxdrv-sh-failed-modprobe-vboxdrv-failed-please-use-dmesg-to-find-out-why/900121#900121).